Wednesday, September 11, 2019

 So, which is correct?
 Any of them might be, and that is my point.

 In 2015, the French magazine Charlie Hebdo (which satirizes everyone) came under gunfire after publishing cartoons criticizing Islam.
 The issues in question also featured depictions of the prophet Muhammad, which is illegal blasphemy in countries that observe Sharia law, which base their government around the Qur’an.
-(The parts and interpretations which serve their needs, anyway.)

 It should be noted that France is not a Sharia law country.